HeyGeny-AI/geny-csm-agent/README.md

 - `book_appointment`
 - `leave_message`
 - **Voice summary generator** to provide the business owner with short audio recaps.
-- **Langfuse tracing layer** to monitor performance and conversation flow.

 These additions transformed the project from a booking demo into a **fully conversational receptionist** capable of real-time, hands-free operation.